frdmn/dotfiles/README.md

 ```
 ./bork
 └── This folder includes the bork git repository which gets updated as
-    soon as you update the the dotfiles
+    soon as you update the the dotfiles.

 ./borkfiles
 └── Includes the actual bork files, seperated to allow a condition based
-    installation (system architecture, OS type)
+    installation (system architecture, OS type).

 ./borkfiles/bootstrap.bork
 └── This is the bootstrapping one, which applies the other Borkfiles in
-    the same folder
+    the same folder.

 ./configs
 └── Contains all of your configuration files which gets symlinked into $HOME
     as ".$FILE".
-So basically, your actual dotfiles (zshrc, vimrc, gitconfig)
+So basically, your actual dotfiles (zshrc, vimrc, gitconfig).

 ./configs/bash_vault
-└── Secret stuff that you rather don't track in the git repo
+└── Secret stuff that you rather don't track in the git repo.

 ./hostnames
 └── This folder could contain hostname specific (per host) configurations